ibourgeois/LaraEdit/README.md

 Info
 ====

-I am still converting my source code to a Laravel Package and uploading files as I go.
-To see what I am building, check out my YouTube videos (playlist): http://youtu.be/q1kUxYe6JcQ?list=PL-eVEjqk2Kwie7PqhhkO3iFe7GORgxPvB
+To see LaraEdit in action before you install it, check out my YouTube videos (playlist): http://youtu.be/q1kUxYe6JcQ?list=PL-eVEjqk2Kwie7PqhhkO3iFe7GORgxPvB

-<code>Warning: Things may or may not work as expected as some configurations were made for my development box.</code>

 Links
 =====